Physical Activity Throughout the Lifespan

 Dr. Ward-Ritacco’s research focuses on the independent and interactive effects of physical activity, sedentary behavior, dietary intake, body composition and muscular performance on aspects related to quality of life, including physical functioning and feelings of energy and fatigue.
 Her work focuses on women’s health throughout the lifespan with special attention to physical and mental health during pregnancy and during middle and older age.

 Dr. Matthew Delmonico‘s research focuses on the effects of exercise training on physical function and body composition in older adults.
-Specifically, Dr. Delmonico investigates how resistance and Tai Chi training along with dietary changes affect muscle strength and global physical functioning in community-dwelling older adults.
-Dr. Delmonico also examines how common gene variations influence strength training outcomes in older adults, and is a member of a transdisciplinary team that is currently examining the effects of combined weight loss and exercise training on physical performance and functioning in overweight older adults.
+Specifically, Dr. Delmonico investigates how exercise along with dietary changes affect muscle strength and global physical functioning in community-dwelling older adults.

 Dr. Tom Manfredi‘s research focus is on the effects of exercise and nutrition on skeletal muscle of aging healthy adults with CVD and other metabolic related diseases.
 Most recent research focuses on an animal aging model that looks at heart and skeletal muscle mitochondria as a central focus of the aging heart.